YahooArchive/mendel/packages/mendel-core/Readme.md

 # Mendel Core - Production resolution of file system based experiments

+Mendel Core is the brains behind `mendel-middleware`.
+It is used to resolve hundreds or even thousands of potential permutations of "application trees".
+It uses deterministic hashing to provide a two step resolving:

+  1. Given a variation array, it resolves which files should be used for a given user session.
+It outputs an "application tree" and a deterministic hash.
+  2. Given a hash generated in step 1, it can recover all file dependencies for the same user session, resulting in the same exact "application tree" as step 1.

-Mendel Core loads all pre-built Mendel manifests in memory on a per process basis and evaluates the variations in a request time (or on a per user) basis.
+Mendel Core works by loading [Mendel Manifests](../../docs/Design.mdown) on a per-process basis, and resolving each files should be used on a per request (or per user session) basis.

 ```
 +-----------------------------------------------+